Wichtiger Hinweis

 Special Olympics Bayern e.V.
 (SOBY) celebrated its 20th birthday in 2024.
 The sports organization for people with intellectual disabilities looked back on two decades with a festive evening in Munich's Augustiner Keller on 18 March 2024.
 Max Kühnreich, SOBY athlete spokesperson, and Markus Othmer hosted the evening in front of over 300 guests.

 Before the celebratory evening, Special Olympics Bavaria set an important course for the future.
 The entire executive committee was re-elected at the general meeting.
 The committee also approved an unprecedented budget for the 2025 financial year.
-At the celebratory evening, SOBY President Erwin Horak expressed his happiness and gratitude for the development of recent years: "SOBY is a strong and reliable partner in the Bavarian sports family.
+At the celebratory evening, SOBY President Erwin Horak expressed his happiness and gratitude for the development of the past few years: "SOBY is a strong and reliable partner in the Bavarian sports family.
 The association would not be where it is today if it had not been for a handful of motivated and committed people who had set out on the path.
 The last few years have shown us that our athletes are demanding their place in organized sport and that they have earned it.
 That makes us proud and is an incentive to keep working - for more recognition and participation."

 The Bavarian State Ministry of the Interior, Sport and Integration has also been supporting Special Olympics Bavaria since 2024.
 An important and forward-looking step for the association.
 State Secretary Sandro Kirchner: "SOBY offers a great approach to inclusion, which is essential for our society, and the sports associations and clubs can also take a big leaf out of its book.
 This is also linked to the motivation to cover inclusion across the board.
 Because in sport in particular, it is very important that we unite and involve the whole of society and, of course, give Special Olympics athletes the feeling that they are an integral part of the big sports family."